Dallas Truck Accident Lawyers

 What We Know

 A solid understanding of how the trucking industry works provides us with the upper hand in any personal injury truck accident claim.
 Knowing the hierarchy present in any trucking organization and which of the many companies involved may be responsible allows us to efficiently go after your settlement from the right source.

 Our main goal is to gather enough information and to build a strong enough case so that a settlement can be made out of court.
 Should, however, the negligent party continue to deny a fair or just settlement, we will be fully prepared to take your claim to court.
 If appropriate, we may seek additional punitive damages as well.

 We've Recovered Over $64 Million for Our Clients

-Over the years, W.T.
-Johnson has advocated for clients who have experienced accidents on I-20, I-30, I-35, the Lyndon B. Johnson Freeway, and many others.
+Over the years, The Law Office of WT Johnson has advocated for clients who have experienced accidents on I-20, I-30, I-35, the Lyndon B. Johnson Freeway, and many others.
 We have the resources to help you too, no matter the size of the truck involved.

 Call us at (214) 231-0544 or contact us online to discuss your trucking accident claim with one of our excellent Dallas-Fort Worth truck accident attorneys today.

 If you would like to discuss your claim with a member of our team, don't hesitate to call us at (214) 231-0544.
 We're ready to help you, and won't rest until you receive the settlement you deserve.